-Informal chatting with employees also proves effective to identify resistance to your SMS program.
+Informal chatting with employees also proves effective in identifying resistance to the aviation SMS.
 Safety managers can often learn more from what is not said, than what employees are willing to share.
 There may be a sense of distrust that the safety team will have to overcome for this tactic to yield results.

-When safety managers detect that there are NO or VERY FEW hazard reports coming from a department or division, this is a red flag.
-There should always be reports, especially for operations, facilities and maintenance.
+When safety managers detect that there are NO or VERY FEW safety reports coming from a department or division, this is a red flag.
+There should always be reports, especially for operations, facilities, and maintenance.

 Overcoming Resistance to the Aviation SMS Implementation

 Let's say you suspect potential managers are not "with the program."
 What should safety managers do to overcome this resistance?

 Determine why these managers have problems with the aviation SMS.
 A few reasons include:

 - Department heads feel that the SMS is making their jobs harder;